jeff4/bionotes.github.io/index.md

 ### July 21 - 28, 2020
 * Eduard Buchner and the founding of biochemistry.
 	* During a [series of experimnts from 1857-1877](https://en.wikipedia.org/wiki/Fermentation#History_of_the_use_of_fermentation), Louis Pasteur proved that microorganisms were involved in fermentation (conversion of juice into CO<sub>2</sub> and alcohol).
 This seemed to be a defense of vitalism.
 	* However, [in 1897](https://en.wikipedia.org/wiki/Eduard_Buchner#Research), Buchner showed that if one took a mass of yeast and crushed all the living cells to death, one could extract dead "yeast juice" that could still perform fermentation.
-This showed that a nonliving enzyme ([zymaseproduced](https://en.wikipedia.org/wiki/Zymase)) by yeast was responsible for fermentation.
+This showed that a nonliving enzyme ([zymase](https://en.wikipedia.org/wiki/Zymase)) produced by yeast was responsible for fermentation.
 * Composition of cells; covalent bonds
 	* Atomic composition of human life: Consists largely of 63% H, 24% O, 10% C, 14% N, 0.2% phosphorus,  and less than 0.1% sulfur.
 	* Molecular composition of human life measured by dry weight: 80% H<sub>2</sub>O. The remaining 20% can be subdivided into: